sudge64/cj-wade/content/posts/2024/personal_projects.md

 I fully intended to return with a modified DXF for their laser cutter, however, the rush of the end of the semester caught me unexpectedly.

 ![Printed](https://raw.githubusercontent.com/sudge64/cj-wade/main/content/posts/2024/images/keyboard_plate_front_crop.JPG)

+I do not consider this project complete, only on hold for the moment.
+It would not take much to push it over the finish line.